viperproject/gobra/docs/tutorial.md

 }
 ```

 Predicate instances can occur in function specifications.
 Predicate instances are not equivalent to their body.
-As such, the following program does not verify
+As such, the following program does not verify:

 ```go
 package tutorial